docker-archive/boatyard/README.md

 	----WebKitFormBoundaryE19zNvXGzXaLvS5C
-	Content-Disposition: form-data; name="Json"; filename="postmantest.json"
+	Content-Disposition: form-data; name="Json"; filename="manifest.json"
 	Content-Type: application/json

 	----WebKitFormBoundaryE19zNvXGzXaLvS5C

-	Where postmantest.json has the following format.
+Where manifest.json has the following format.

 	{
-	"image_name": "namespace/image",
+		"image_name": "user/image",
 		"username": "user",
 		"password": "password",
-	"email": "asdasd@gmail.com"
+		"email": "user@example.com"
 	}

-**Response:**
+### Response

 	{
 		"JobIdentifier": "ef0c7a10-31a5-4140-6087-df97c2bebcb2"
 	}

-The JobIdentifier can be used to check the status and logs in a redis cache with the following GET requests.
+The `JobIdentifier` can be used to check the status and logs with the following GET requests.

-**Request:**
+## Checking job status

+### Request

+Issue the following request:

 	GET /api/v1/:jobid/status

-**Response:**
+where `:jobid` is the job ID returned in the build request (i.e. `ef0c7a10-31a5-4140-6087-df97c2bebcb2`)

+### Response

 	{
-	  "Status": "Status is returned as a string."
+		"Status": "Pushing"
 	}

-The status will catch errors, and on a successful call the job status has three stages, "Building", "Pushing", and "Finished".
+The status will show errors, and on a successful call the job status has three stages: "Building", "Pushing", and "Finished".

-**Request:**
+## Checking job logs

+### Request

+Issue the following request:

 	GET /api/v1/:jobid/logs

-**Response:**
+where `:jobid` is the job ID returned in the build request (i.e. `ef0c7a10-31a5-4140-6087-df97c2bebcb2`)

+### Response

 	{
  		"Logs": "Logs are returned as one string."
 	}

-The Logs catches the build logs and any errors returned from the docker node.
+The logs catch the build logs and any errors returned from the docker host.

-# **Environment Variables**

-* The builder will use the local DOCKER_HOST with a default to http://127.0.0.1:4243
-* The builder will connect to the redis cache at CACHE_1_PORT_6379_TCP_ADDR + ":" + CACHE_1_PORT_6379_TCP_PORT with a default to :6379
-* The builder will listen and serve at PORT with a default to :8080